 Meeting all other provisions of this policy and the law.
 Any successfully challenged prerequisite(s)/corequisite(s) shall be promptly reviewed to assure that it complies with this policy and the law.

-CHALLENGE PROCEDURE (Moved back to Student Services)
+CHALLENGE PROCEDURE

 Students may challenge prerequisites, corequisites or limitation on enrollment based upon one or more of the following: